-In most cases, it’s recommended (and important) to have general liability insurance to protect against bodily injury, property damage, and defamation.
+In most cases, Texas general liability insurance is recommended to protect against bodily injury, property damage and defamation.
 Some government agencies and clients will require coverage before you start a job.

-Next Insurance offers general contractor business insurance that is tailored to meet your needs.
-It typically takes less than 10 minutes to purchase a policy online, and you’ll be able to share your digital certificate of insurance instantly with your mobile device or computer.
+NEXT offers business insurance in Texas tailored to meet your needs.
+It typically takes less than 10 minutes to purchase a policy online, and you’ll be able to share your digital certificate of insurance instantly from your mobile device or computer.

 Do you have projects in a different U.S. state?
 Visit our summary of general contractor license requirements in every state.